chobeat/awesome-critical-tech-reading-list/README.md

 * [Programmers: Stop Calling Yourselves Engineers](https://www.theatlantic.com/technology/archive/2015/11/programmers-should-not-call-themselves-engineers/414271/)[2015]: this article explores the reasons why Programmers are rarely engineers and why they should be
 * [Why Are Young People Pretending to Love Work?](https://www.nytimes.com/2019/01/26/business/against-hustle-culture-rise-and-grind-tgim.html)[2019]: short article describing the rise of the hustle culture and how it's spearheaded by the IT industry, summarizing and pointing to other material about resistance to toxic working culture.
 * [Loomio Cooperative Handbook](https://loomio.coop/): extensive guide on how to create your democratic worker-owned cooperative to develop a software product
+* [IG Metall](https://www.igmetall.de/ueber-uns/ig-metall--a-strong-community): An example of a strong German labor union that also represents tech workers and is helping to organize YouTubers.
+* [Democracy@Work](https://www.democracyatwork.info): In cooperation with The New School and led by Dr. Richard Wolff, a news and analysis site focused on work's trends and economics, especially ideas like worker-owned co-operatives.

 ## Meta
 * [Resisting reduction](https://jods.mitpress.mit.edu/pub/resisting-reduction) [2017]: using the religion around Singularity, the author presents in a concise way what does it mean to deal with complex systems and why naive, reductionists views should be rejected when presented as solutions to social problems.